What are Repositories?

 - "Pre-released Updates (raring-proposed)".
 The testing area for updates.
 This repository is recommended only to those interested in helping to test updates and provide feedback.

 - "Unsupported Updates (raring-backports)".
-As the name states, these are unsupported versions of future packages which are still in development.
-Packages may contain new features, may introduce new interfaces, and have not been sufficiently tested to be included in the 'proposed' repository.
+As the name states, these are unsupported new versions of packages which have been backported to an older release.
+Packages may contain new features, may introduce new interfaces, and bugs.

 For more information on backports, visit UbuntuBackports